-- A. A permittee may submit a request for a discharge permit amendment to the department at any time during the term of an approved discharge permit. - B. A permittee shall remit a fee pursuant to Subsection C of 20.6.7.9 NMAC with the request for a discharge permit amendment. - C. A discharge permit amendment shall be administratively reviewed and evaluated by the department and is not subject to public notice or a public hearing.

-- D. The department shall approve, disapprove or request additional information necessary for a determination regarding a discharge permit amendment within 30 days of receipt of a request. - E. The department shall provide notice of all pending, approved, and denied permit amendment requests to all persons who have requested notice of the department's permit approvals, denials, and other permitting actions.
+- A. A permittee may submit a request for a discharge permit amendment to the department at any time during the term of an approved discharge permit. - B. A permittee shall remit a fee pursuant to Subsection C of 20.6.7.9 NMAC with the request for a discharge permit amendment. - C. A discharge permit amendment shall be administratively reviewed and evaluated by the department and is not subject to public notice or a public hearing. - D. The department shall approve, disapprove or request additional information necessary for a determination regarding a discharge permit amendment within 30 days of receipt of a request. - E. The department shall provide notice of all discharge permit amendment approvals or denials to those persons on the facility-specific list maintained by the department who have requested notice of discharge permit applications.